-Just as in general accounting, analytic entries should be related to an account and an analytic journal.
+Just as in general accounting, analytic entries must belong to an account and an analytic journal.

 Analytic records can be distinguished from general records by the following characteristics:

-- they do not necessarily belong to an existing accounting period,
+- they don’t necessarily belong to an existing accounting period,

-- they are managed according to their date and not an accounting period,
+- they’re managed according to their date and not an accounting period,

-- they do not generate both a debit and a credit entry, but a positive amount (income) or a negative amount (cost).
+- they don’t generate both a debit and a credit entry, but a positive amount (income) or a negative amount (cost).

-The figure Analytic Account Records for a Customer Project represents the entries in an analytic account for a customer project.
+The figure Analytic account records for a customer project represents the entries on an analytic account for a customer project.